GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 *  Faster netCDF reading for COARDS table data (i.e., not grids).

 *  When importing grids via GDAL the projection info is preserved and stored as netCDF metadata.
-   This will allow third party programs like GDAL and QGis to recognize the projection info of GMT created grids.
+   This will allow third party programs like GDAL and QGIS to recognize the projection info of GMT created grids.
 Same thing happens when creating grids with :doc:`grdproject`.

 *  Tools using GSHHG can now access information for both Antarctica data